Is GitHub Copilot Worth It? Real-World Data Reveals the Answer

 As I mentioned, lots of my peers want to create a similar analysis at their org.
 Today it’s GitHub Copilot, tomorrow it’ll be something else.

-What made generating this comparison easy for me was two-fold:
+What made generating this comparison easy for me was three-fold:

-• I’m already tracking developer productivity metrics in Faros AI, based on data it knits together from Jira, GitHub, Buildkite, Statuspage, and PagerDuty.
+- I’m already tracking developer productivity metrics in Faros AI, based on the data it knits together from Jira, GitHub, Buildkite, Statuspage, and PagerDuty.

 Conclusion

 The next big question organizations are going to face is where to direct the developer productivity they’ve just unleashed.
 If you’re going to embrace GitHub Copilot, you need to have a plan.
-There’s no shortage of roadmap initiatives and technical debt for folks to sink their teeth into, but leaders should be setting those priorities ahead of time.
+There’s no shortage of roadmap initiatives and technical debt for folks to sink their teeth into, but teams should be setting those priorities with intentionality.

 More articles for you